Sometimes Iceland can be known for some pretty unappetizing foods – fermented shark, sheep head, ram testicles! But it’s not all like that, I promise.

 Bonus!
 There’s a nice terrace to enjoy a meal outside in the summer.

 Location: Tjarnarbraut 1, Egilsstaðir

 Reservations: +354 471 2626

-Vogafjós is my definition of a perfect restaurant – farm to table in North Iceland.
-Everything they serve is either directly from their farm or locally sourced around Myvatn area.
+Vogafjós is my definition of a perfect restaurant – a farm-to-table in North Iceland.
+Everything they serve is either directly from their farm or locally sourced around the Myvatn area.

 Dining at Vogafjós isn’t just a meal, it’s an experience.
 You can enjoy the beautiful views of Lake Myvatn, or watch the cows being milked (at 7:30 and 17:30!)

 Hours: 10-21 | Winter hours vary